FrontEndMike/code-snippets/README.md

 # code-snippets
-Code snippets that I may use again
+Code snippets that I may use again, as well as useful snippets that I am learning along the way.
+Everytime I learn a new piece of code I will try to commit it here as sort of a way to chart my progress.
+Hopefully some of this will be useful to another developer.